xrdocs/ncs5500/_tutorials/bgp-evpn-configuration-ncs-5500-part-2.md

 author: Ahmad Bilal Siddiqui
 position: top
 excerpt: >-
-  This post covers the configuration of BGP-EVPN based MC-LAG for Multi-Homing of devices on NCS 5500.
+  This post covers the configuration of BGP-EVPN based Multi-Homing of devices on NCS 5500.
 tags:
   - iosxr
   - ncs 5500